 Example bids for Australian 500.
 The yellow highlight indicates the suggestion.

 In both variations, a bid of Nullo (Misère) means the player believes he or she can take zero tricks.
 The partner of the player who wins the bid with Nullo (Misère) does not play.
 A bid of Open Nullo (Open Misère) is played with the bidder’s cards face-up and the bidder’s partner does not play.
 As such, Open Nullo is the “Hail Mary” bid of 500.
-Open Nullo (Open Misère) is the highest possible bid.
-Bidding ends if it is bid.
+Open Nullo (Open Misère) can be overbid by 10NT.
+(Options allow this to be changed; see Open Nullo (Misère) under 500 House Rules Options, below.)

 In Trickster 500, to place either the Nullo (Misère) or Open Nullo (Open Misère) bid, click or tap the blue Nullo (Misère) button.
 A popup menu will appear allowing you to choose Nullo (Misère) or Open Nullo (Open Misère).